MOOZY: A Patient-First Foundation Model for Computational Pathology: Case Aggregator Ablation: Mean Slide Pooling vs MOOZY

 \section{Case Aggregator Ablation: Mean Slide Pooling vs MOOZY}

 \Cref{tab:meanpool_moozy_taskwise} provides the complete task-level breakdown for the case-aggregator ablation under the MLP probe protocol.
 The table reports five-fold mean and standard deviation for MOOZY without the case aggregator (slide encoder alone with mean slide pooling) and full MOOZY, together with relative gains for weighted F1, weighted ROC-AUC, and balanced accuracy.
-Adding the case aggregator improves most tasks, with the largest gains on Residual Cancer Burden.
-KRAS mutation remains close between settings, with a small decrease in balanced accuracy, while IDH Status is near-parity in weighted ROC-AUC.
-This behavior is expected because IDH Status is a slide-level task, so case-level aggregation has limited opportunity to improve performance.
+Across sixteen tasks, the aggregator improves weighted F1 on fourteen, AUC on twelve, and balanced accuracy on thirteen.
+Eleven tasks improve on all three metrics.
+KRAS mutation, BRCA PAM50 Subtype, UCEC Genomic Subtype, and Synaptophysin Grade show metric-specific regressions, while the slide-level IDH Status task remains effectively unchanged.
+Macro averages improve by 2.69\% weighted F1, 3.50\% AUC, and 2.96\% balanced accuracy.